5th February 2018

 Another Japanese dish that you have to try whilst you’re in Tokyo is ramen.
 But, with so many ramen shops scattered all over the city, it can be hard to decide where to go.
 If you’re unsure, head to Ramen Street, underneath Tokyo Railway Station, where you’ll find a collection of shops specialising in the dish.
-Eight of the most famous shops and restaurants are here, each serving up something completely different.
-The most famous restaurant there is Rokurinsha Tokyo, with dishes starting at 800JPY (£5.23).
+Eight of the most famous shops and restaurants are here, each serving up something completely different, the most famous of which is Rokurinsha Tokyo.
 What makes eating in Tokyo even cheaper is that it’s considered rude to leave a tip, meaning you can save more money for dessert!

 If you’re travelling to Tokyo on a budget, it’s best to avoid certain times of the year.
 The main times to avoid are over the New Year period, during ‘Golden Week’, which runs from late April to Early May, and during Obon season in mid-August, when families come together to celebrate their departed ancestors.
 It can also be expensive to fly to Tokyo between the last week in March and mid-April, as many tourists come to the city to see the cherry blossoms in bloom.

 Late September to November and March through to May are the perfect times for exploring this fascinating city, because of the pleasant, mild weather.
-Flights around these dates cost from £189 each way, however, these are usually two connecting flights.
-You can get a direct flight to Tokyo, but this will cost an extra £100 each way on average.
 The flight time to Tokyo is around 12 hours if you travel non-stop from UK airports.

 Tokyo is so vast, it can be hard to know which area to stay in during your holiday.
 There are many different districts around the city, each one suiting different styles, priorities and budgets.
 For futuristic architecture, shopping centres and a vibrant nightlife, you should stay on the west side of Tokyo, or head to the east side to enjoy the many amazing temples and historic sites that the city has to offer.

 Another great place for first-timers on a budget is Asakusa.
 Home to the Sensō-ji Temple, you’re not far from some of Tokyo’s most popular attractions, and there are many cheap eateries nearby where you can sample some of the local food.
 It’s also the perfect place to stay if you’re holidaying with a family, as you’re only about a half an hour walk from Ueno Park, where you’ll find the National Museum, Ueno Zoo and plenty of green space so you can sit back and relax.
-Hotels in Asakusa are extremely cheap too, and you can get a three-star hotel just two minutes from a subway station for just 5513.02JPY (£36.00) per night in October.
+Hotels in Asakusa are extremely cheap too, and you can get a three-star hotel just two minutes from a subway station for a really good price in October.